You can reach me at:

 Before CRL, I worked at Digital’s Semiconductor facility in Hudson, MA with the group that designed the Alpha architecture and built the first implementation (the 21064, aka “EV3”).
 The Alpha is a very clean 64-bit RISC architecture, and I’m sorry to see it go.
 I wrote many of the initial design verification tests, along with Scott Kreider.
 I also developed a pseudo-random testing tool called REX, which used various algorithms to generate random, broad-coverage tests with known properties.
 REX was responsible for finding many of the EV3 design bugs before fabrication.

-I will always remember my early days at DEC very fondly: I had the pleasure and privilege of working with some of the best processor architects and circuit designers in the world.
+I will always remember my early days at DEC very fondly: I had the pleasure and privilege of working with some of the best processor architects and circuit designers in the world: many are now leading ARM implementations at Apple.

 Some publications include: